-- Develop and extend knowledge of locations, places, environments and processes in a variety of social, political and cultural contexts. - Gain understanding of the interactions between people and environments. - Develop and extend ability in a range of skills including fieldwork, maps and Geographic Information Systems. - Apply geographical knowledge, understanding, skills and approaches appropriately and creatively to real world contexts.
+- Develop and extend knowledge of locations, places, environments and processes in a variety of social, political and cultural contexts. - Gain understanding of the interactions between people and environments. - Develop and extend ability in a range of skills including fieldwork, maps and geographic information systems. - Apply geographical knowledge, understanding, skills and approaches appropriately and creatively to real world contexts.

-Unit 1: The Physical Environment
+Unit 1: The physical environment

 - The changing landscape of the UK such as coasts, rivers or glaciation

 - Weather hazards and climate change

-- Ecosystems, Biodiversity and Management
+- Ecosystems, biodiversity and management

-Unit 2: The Human Environment
+Unit 2: The human environment

-- Changing Cities
+- Changing cities

-- Global Development
+- Global development

-- Resource Management
+- Resource management

-Unit 3: Geographical Investigations, Fieldwork and UK Challenges (students will need to complete a residential field course for which there will be a cost)
+Unit 3: Geographical investigations, fieldwork and UK challenges

+(students will need to complete a residential field course for which there will be a cost)

-- Rivers or Coasts Fieldwork
+- Rivers or coasts fieldwork

-- Town or Village Fieldwork
+- Town or village fieldwork

 - An investigation into challenges facing the UK

-Unit 1: A mixture of multiple choice, short response and extended writing questions on the Physical Environment.
-1 hr 30m - 37.5%
+Unit 1: A mixture of multiple choice, short response and extended writing questions on the physical environment.
+1 hour 30 mins - 37.5%

-Unit 2: A mixture of multiple choice, short response and extended writing questions on the Human Environment.
-1 hr 30m - 37.5%
+Unit 2: A mixture of multiple choice, short response and extended writing questions on the human environment.
+1 hour 30 mins - 37.5%

 Unit 3: A mixture of multiple choice, short response and extended writing questions.
-1 hr 30m - 25%
+1 hour 30 mins - 25%